'NYT' Reporter Covering Trump: We've Almost 'Lost The Ability To Be Shocked'

 We basically, in hindsight, I think, laughingly, would say that we really didn't know what we were doing at first, because we didn't really know what the story was.
 But we knew that with the president coming in, there was going to be a lot of different areas to look at. ...

-We were initially going to focus on a lot of different issues of what was going on in the administration, [and in] other departments. ...
+We were initially going to focus on a lot of different issues of what was going on in the administration [and in] other departments. ...
 What did the Trump administration really look like?
 What did [the Trump presidency] mean for education policy or housing policy and such?

 Very quickly everything we did was consumed by the Russia investigation and by covering that.
 And that basically became the Russia team.
 We spent the early part of 2017 trying to feel our way through this story.

-On leaks and how he's been able to break so many significant stories
+On leaks and how he has been able to break so many significant stories

-I think that at times there's this notion that we receive leaks, ... as if we're sitting at our desks and the phone rings and it's the leaker who has the information. ...
+I think that at times there's this notion that we receive leaks ... as if we're sitting at our desks and the phone rings and it's the leaker who has the information. ...

 As someone that gets to see this play out every day, or every few days, or a couple of times a week, the reason that a lot of stories are broken [is] because journalists are out there asking people questions.
 We are not lemmings sitting at our desks who receive calls from folks that are trying to secretly undercut the other side and use anonymity to launch an attack.
 A lot of times these stories arise because reporters are talking to a lot of different people and taking small pieces of information they're able to glean from one conversation and using it to have another conversation and to build on it.